Guidelines for Creating a Neighborhood Association

 • Recruit a Communication Linkage Representative

-An additional commitment from your association is needed by sending a representative to a monthly meeting of the Communication Linkages Committee.
-This organization is composed of representatives from all the city’s neighborhood associations.
-Their function is to improve and facilitate communication between neighborhoods, the City and its residents as a whole.
-Your representative is an important link for your neighborhood, as he/she will speak on behalf of the neighborhood, comment on proposed ordinances and influence City priorities.
+An additional commitment from the neighborhood association is needed by sending a representative to a monthly meeting of the Communication Linkages Committee.
+This organization, also known as Com-Link, is composed of representatives from all the city’s neighborhood associations.
+Com-Link’s function is to improve and facilitate communication between neighborhoods, the City and its residents as a whole.
+A neighborhood’s representative plays an important role, as he/she will speak on behalf of the neighborhood, comment on proposed ordinances, and influence City priorities.

 • Neighborhood Initiatives and Environmental Services Support